 CNA Certification Requirements

-Where to Enrol For CNA Courses
+Where to Enroll for CNA Courses?

 CNA Certification Renewal

-If the license stays expired for over 5 years, aspirants need to appear for the nursing aide training program and the examination again.
+If the license stays expired for over 5 years, aspirants would need to appear for the nursing aide training program and the examination again.

-The status of the CNA license can be checked online.
-Go to the website of the state’s CNA registry and then to the ‘CNA Certification Verification’ page.
+The status of the nursing assistant license can be checked online.
+Go to the website of the state’s CNA registry and then visit the “CNA Certification Verification” page.

 After this, candidates are required to fill and submit the asked information.
 Then, the page will display the license name, number and the status of the certificate.